 - They may be offered a space in a Living Learning or Special Interest Community if they’ve applied to one of those areas.

 - They may be assigned to a substance-free, 24-hour quiet, or single sex area if they’ve expressed an interest.

 - Our auto-assign process attempts to match students with an optimal roommate based on their answers to online questions.
 Those questions are limited in scope, as we believe that it’s important for students to learn to navigate differences, communicate effectively, and confront situations that might be impacting their living environment.

 Returning students select housing in one of three ways:

 - Apartment selection: Apartment selection is open to seniors and juniors.
+For housing purposes, seniors are students who have completed six semesters and juniors are students who have completed four or five semesters by the start of the following fall semester.
 Students apply as a group and are given random group lottery numbers based on class standing (all senior groups, mixed junior and senior groups, all junior groups).
 They then select an available apartment when their lottery number is called.
-Due to the limited number of apartments on campus, not all interested juniors are able to choose an apartment.
+Due to the limited number of apartments on campus, not all interested junior groups are able to choose an apartment.

 - Theme area application process: Interested students can apply to any of the theme areas on campus (language houses, Living Learning Communities, 24-hour quiet, substance-free, etc.).
 Applications are evaluated by staff, and room offers are made accordingly.